What is “healthy eating?”

 - Learn about simple, healthy ways to prepare foods.

-- Try healthier ways to cook foods such as grilling, stir-frying, microwaving, baking, and boiling instead of deep frying.
+- Try different ways to cook foods such as grilling, stir-frying, microwaving, baking, and boiling instead of deep frying.

 - Try fresh or dried herbs (basil, oregano, parsley) and spices (lemon pepper, chili powder, garlic powder) to flavor your food.
 Other ways to add flavor include using lemon juice, lime juice, hot sauce, or olive oil to foods.